jusstanly1/cs294_apps/TESTING.md

 takes data from the Chicago Data Portal and also utilzes Geojson data from a repository.

-This application creates visualizations to view COVID data for ZIP Codes in the City of Chicago.
+This application creates visualizations to view COVID-19 data for ZIP Codes in the City of Chicago.

 ## Testing Methods
 I asked my family members to check if the are able to go and acess the link and have it work.